Most Affordable Online Master’s Degrees in Healthcare Administration

 Michael Hoffman, BA, JD AUTHOR

-A former practicing attorney, Michael Hoffman has years of experience as a freelance journalist specializing in the research and writing of higher education content – from online learning to financial aid, and everything in between.
+Michael Hoffman is a skilled freelance journalist with nearly 15 years of experience specializing in the research and writing of online content.
+He has authored nearly 300 articles for higher education-focused websites (including over 140 for EduMed) covering a wide range of academic disciplines, such as business, healthcare, education, public service, computer science and information technology, and many others.
 Michael is a graduate of the University of California, Santa Barbara and the Santa Barbara College of Law.
 Prior to becoming a professional writer, Michael practiced for several years as a civil litigator in Los Angeles and worked in Santa Monica, California as a development executive for a major film producer.

 Read More